 Why Publish Open Access?

-Making published works open access makes it available to anyone in the world with an Internet connection, increasing its use, visibility and potential impact.
+Publishing open access makes your work available to anyone in the world with an Internet connection, increasing its use, visibility and potential impact.

 Open access is also a requirement of many funding agencies, including the Tri-Agency.